Trzcinno, Wałcz County

 Trzcinno is a village in the administrative district of Gmina Człopa, within Wałcz County, West Pomeranian Voivodeship, in north-western Poland.

-Before 1772 the area was part of Kingdom of Poland, 1772-1945 Prussia and Germany.
-For more on its history, see Wałcz County.

 The village has a population of 60.

+History

+The area was part of the Kingdom of Poland until the First Partition of Poland in 1772, then part of Prussia and Germany in 1772–1945.
+It became again part of Poland following the defeat of Germany in World War II in 1945.